Exclusive: Controversial tourists cutting 'horror' Kiwi holiday short after abuse

-The tourists at the centre of a storm after leaving rubbish on a Takapuna Beach and abusing a local woman have spoken exclusively to the Herald.
+The tourists at the centre of a storm after leaving rubbish on Takapuna Beach and abusing a local woman have spoken exclusively to the Herald.

 Among their counter-claims, they say one of their children was assaulted at the beach and denied fleeing restaurants without paying for their meals.

-Johnson, his brother, David, as well as their partners and children, including a young baby, and mother Eileen Doran, of Liverpool, and father, say the social media furore which kicked off due to rubbish left on the beach has cut short their holiday and they'll return home a week earlier than planned.
+John Johnson, his brother, David, as well as their partners and children, including a young baby, and mother Eileen Doran, of Liverpool, and father, say the social media furore which kicked off due to rubbish left on the beach has cut short their holiday and they'll return home a week earlier than planned.

 Just hours after speaking to the Herald, the family were spoken to by police and immigration officers.